RourkeW/Proj2/README.md

 I used a Chrome extension my Merntor told me about called Wave to evaluate to page.
 ![Image showing the usage of the Wave Evaluation Tool in action](assets/images/read-me-images/wave.jpg)

-There are 2 errors here in the sumamry it is for the lack of alt text in the java added images
+There is 1 error here in the sumamry it is for the lack of alt text in the java added image.

 ### Full Testing